apache/ozone/hadoop-hdds/docs/content/feature/SCM-HA.md

 ### Primordial SCM:

 Primordial SCM is determined from the config ozone.scm.primordial.node.id.
 The value for this can be node id or hostname of the SCM.
+If the config is not defined, the node where init is run is considered as the primordial SCM.

 {{< highlight bash >}}
 bin/ozone scm --init